sheivin/Django/README.md

 # Django
-The three projects are an introduction to Django for me.
+The projects are an introduction to Django for me.
 Starting to learn more about web development.